What is an Ohio Contract Bond?

 In case of non-compliance or if the principal abandons the project, the surety assures the construction project owner that he or she will be paid for the difference between the principal’s bid and the lowest amount the contract may be awarded.

 The surety guarantees the obligee that the principal will fulfill his contractual duties.
-In the event that principal fails to do so, the surety will pay the obligee the performance cost’s excess amount.
+If the principal fails to do so, the surety will pay the obligee the performance cost’s excess amount.

 Other Types of Contract Bonds